 Install More Case Fan

-The sole purpose of case fans is to help move air through computer.
-Which is the best way to ensure that those expensive parts don’t get overheat.
+The sole purpose of computer cooling fans or case fans is to help move air through computer.
+The fresh air reduces the chances of computer overheating besides, it’s is a best way to ensure that those expensive PC parts don’t get overheat.

 At least, Install two case fans, one at front and other at back of computer to properly move air.
 These Case fans are easier to install as compare to CPU fans, so don’t be afraid to get inside your computer to tackle this project.

-Unfortunately, laptop computer do not have the option to add case fans, but for them an efficient cooling pad is best choice.
+Unfortunately, laptop computer do not have the option to add case fans, but for them an efficient cooling pad is best choice to avoid computer overheating.

 Anyone who has knowledge about overclocking can tell you that it causes more computer overheating.
 Why?
 Because overclocking pushes your computer’s capabilities to its limits and causing rise in CPU temperature and other hardware component.

-But if you have already overclocked you computer without providing adequate cooling system then there are chances that your system might die.
+But if you have already overclocked you computer without providing adequate cooling system then there are chances that your system might die due to computer overheating.
 So use underclocking techniques.

 If you do not understand what has been said above.
 Then you probably don’t know about overclocking which means you are in safe zone.